lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 13.** *Thou hast covered me in my mother's womb.* The word here rendered *cover* means properly to interweave; to weave; to knit together, and the literal translation would be, "Thou hast woven me in my mother's womb", meaning that God had put his parts together, as one who weaves cloth, or who makes a basket.
 So it is rendered by De Wette and by Gesenius (*Lex.* ).
 The original word has, however, also the idea of protecting, as in a booth or hut, woven or knit together,—to wit, of boughs and branches.
 The former signification best suits the connection; and then the sense would be, that as God had made him—as he had formed his members, and united them in a bodily frame and form before he was born—he must be able to understand all his thoughts and feelings.
 As he was not concealed from God before he saw the light, so he could not be anywhere.— *Albert Barnes.*

 **Verse 14.** *I will praise thee*, etc. All God's works are admirable, man wonderfully wonderful.
 "Marvellous are thy works; and that my soul knoweth right well."
 What infers he on all this?
 Therefore *"I will praise thee."* If we will not praise him that made us, will he not repent that he made us?
 Oh that we knew what the saints do in heaven, and how the sweetness of that doth swallow up all earthly pleasures!
 They sing honour and glory to the Lord.
 Why?
 Because he hath created all things: Re 4:11.
 When we behold an exquisite piece of work, we presently enquire after him that made it, purposely to commend his skill: and there is no greater disgrace to an artist, than having perfected a famous work, to find it neglected, no man minding it, or so much as casting an eye upon it.
 All the works of God are considerable, and man is bound to this contemplation.
 "When I consider the heavens", etc., I say, "What is man?."
 Ps 8:3-4.
-He admires the heavens, but his admiration reflects upon man. *Quis homo?* There is no workman but would have his instruments used, and used to that purpose for which they were made...Man is set like a little world in the midst of the great, to glorify God; this is the scope and end of his creation.— *Thomas Adams.*
+He admires the heavens, but his admiration reflects upon man. *Quis homo?* There is no workman but would have his instruments used, and used to that purpose for which they were made...
+Man is set like a little world in the midst of the great, to glorify God; this is the scope and end of his creation.— *Thomas Adams.*

 **Verse 14.** *I am fearfully and wonderfully made.* The term *"fearful"* is sometimes to be taken subjectively, far our being possessed of fear.
 In this sense it signifies the same as timid.
 Thus the prophet was directed to say to them that were of a "fearful heart, be strong."
 At other times it is taken objectively, for that property in an object the contemplation of which excites fear in the beholder.
 Thus it is said of God that he is "fearful in praises", and that it is a "fearful thing to fall into the hands of the living God."
 In this sense it is manifestly to be understood in the passage now under consideration.
 The human frame is so admirably constructed, so delicately combined, and so much in danger of being dissolved by innumerable causes, that the more we think of it the more we tremble, and wonder at our own continued existence.